 You can find a trustworthy, local test centre by using Which?
 Trusted Traders.

 If your car has failed and needs work, in most cases you’re allowed one free MOT retest as long as your car doesn’t leave the MOT test centre.
-So you have to ask the MOT garage to make the repair.
+In that case, you have to ask the MOT garage to make the repair.

 For a select few failure points, such as emissions or headlight aim, you’re allowed to take your car elsewhere to be repaired.
 You will still be entitled to a free partial MOT test, provided that you return to the original test centre before the end of the next working day.
 If you fail to return in time, you’ll have to pay the full amount.

-I think the MOT test result is wrong, what should I do?
+I think my MOT test result is wrong – what should I do?